We discover why Finland is the happiest country in the world

 They say the Finns are the happiest people in the world.
-On a journey through the Finnish Lapland and capital city of Helsinki, Travel + Leisure India & South Asia discovers the secret to this happiness and much more.
+On a journey through the Finnish Lapland and capital city of Helsinki, we discover the secret to this happiness and much more.

 My eyes are constantly shifting focus—from the tree-lined road to the digital clock, then to a complex map of sorts on a phone set atop the dashboard.
 We’re cruising at nearly 110 km/hr, and are now somewhere close to the Swedish border, the surrounding dense forest and dark roads indicating our distance from the city.
 My companion and expert guide for the evening, Ryan Olivera, continues to take a look at the sky through the windshield and then at the map on his phone.
 A few more serpentine curves later, we arrive at Lake Vietonen, and a short walk through the wilderness leads us to its banks.